martonmoro/el-kyt-avs/README.md

 Every AVS node implementation is required to abide by the [Eigenlayer AVS Node Specification](https://eigen.nethermind.io/).
 The hard requirements are currently only to:
 - implement the [AVS Node API](https://eigen.nethermind.io/docs/category/avs-node-api)
 - implement the [eigen prometheus metrics](https://eigen.nethermind.io/docs/category/metrics)

-If you are using golang, you can use our [metrics](https://github.com/Layr-Labs/eigensdk-go/tree/master/metrics) and [nodeapi](https://github.com/Layr-Labs/eigensdk-go/tree/master/nodeapi) implementation in the [eigensdk](https://github.com/Layr-Labs/eigensdk-go), just like this repo does.
-Otherwise, you will have to implement it on your own.

 ## Ports